 - Grazing.
 Although most animals reject the plant, goats graze flowering plants in summer and autumn which can be important in reducing seed production.
 Merino sheep, grazing heavily on seedlings may weaken plants to the extent that, at flowering, seed production may be halved.

 - Grubbing.
 For single thistles or small patches, grubbing with a hoe or mattock is a simple, cheap and effective control measure, provided that care is taken to sever the root below ground level to ensure that all growing points are removed.
 Once flowering has started all grubbed material should be collected and burnt to make sure that the most advanced flower heads do not mature and produce seed, even after the stem has been severed.

 - Cultivation such as ploughing is a satisfactory control method provided it is carried out early enough, the land is suitable, and it is done thoroughly.
 Because of the expense involved, cultivation should be used only in an area intended for cropping, or where pasture needs to be re-sown.
 A substantial seedling germination can be expected to follow cultivation of a previously infested area: these will have to be controlled by herbicide application to the crop or pasture.

-- Chemical Control.
-In most situations chemical spraying has been found to be the most satisfactory control method.
-For specific information regarding recommended herbicides consult the Department of Primary Industry and Fisheries for a copy of the Cotton Thistle Service Sheet.
+- Chemical Control – In most situations chemical spraying has been found to be the most satisfactory control method.
+Cotton Thistle is often referred to as Scotch Thistle on herbicide labels.
+For specific information regarding recommended herbicides consult the Department of Primary Industry, Parks, Water and Environment.

 N.B.
 Always check the herbicide label before use.